 Founder & President

 Greg Palacios is the founder and President of Rescue Awareness Solutions (RAS) Training and Consultants.
 RAS offers courses in Active Shooter Medical Emergency Preparedness, Medical Professional Certifications, BCLS/ACLS/PALS, and Emergency Management.
 He has over 25+ years of experience as a paramedic and worked as an operational manager in New York City 911 system.
-Greg utilizes his vast experience to teach, and train medical and nonmedical personnel.
+Greg utilizes his vast experience as an instructor at Maimonides Medical Center, located in Brooklyn, NY, to teach hospital staff BCLS/ACLS/PALS courses.
+Greg is also an avid motorcycle rider, and instructs for the Motorcycle Safety Foundation as a Rider Coach.

 Michael A. Tshulos